ioccc-src/winner/2006/monge/README.md

 Italy
 maurizio.monge at gmail dot com

-## Judges' comments:

-### To build:
+## To build:

-        echo Make sure you have the SDL development environment installed make monge
+        echo Make sure you have the SDL2 development environment installed make all

+### To run

+        ./monge expression ...

 ### Try:

         ./monge "z = 0" "z = z*z*z + c; Abs2(z) < 4"

+## Judges' comments

 For those who are familiar with the previous IOCCC winners, this program is best described as "1994/tvr meets 2001/bellard".
 Here you have